How to Purchase Surplus Property

 - MasterCard, VISA, Discover (Novus), and American Express processed manually or online through the Department of Treasury's electronic payment service via GSA AuctionsSM.
 (Credit card purchases are restricted to a maximum of $49,999.99, and one card per transaction.)

-If making payment in U.S. currency, the regional Sales office responsible for a specific item must be contacted to make arrangements.
+If paying in U.S. currency, you must contact the regional Sales office responsible for a specific item to arrange payment.
 Some of our regional offices are not equipped to accept cash and other walk-in payments.

 Certified checks, bank drafts, and debit cards with dollar limitations and/or PIN Number requirements, are not acceptable.
 All checks and money orders must be made payable to GSA.
 A personal or company check will be accepted only when accompanied by a bank letter guaranteeing payment.
-The government does not provide any form of financing.
 This letter must be on a bank letterhead and must state that:

 - Payment is guaranteed;